Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Approach

 We learn our representations through encoding the input sequence into slots and then reconstructing the original sequence from them.
-Particularly, we use an auto-encoder structure where slots act as the bottleneck between the encoder and decoder.
-Figure~\ref{fig:sketch} shows a sketch of our proposed model.
-First, we encode the input character sequence by a Transformer encoder \cite{vaswani2017attention}, which gives us one vector per character.
-Then, we apply a version of a Slot Attention module \cite{locatello2020object} over the encoded sequence to learn the slots.
-Intuitively, Slot Attention will learn a soft clustering over the input where each cluster corresponds to a meaningful unit in the sequence.
-We integrate an $L_0$ regularizing layer, i.e., $L_0$Drop layer \citep{zhang2020sparsifying}, on top of the slots to prune out the unnecessary ones.
-Since the number of slots is fixed during the course of training, this encourages the model to only use as many slots as necessary, and thereby stops the model from converging to trivial solutions, such as passing every character in a short sequence through a separate slot.
+In particular, we use an auto-encoder structure where slots act as the bottleneck between the encoder and the decoder.
+Figure~\ref{fig:sketch} shows an overview of our proposed model, Dynamic Capacity Slot Attention.
+First, we encode the input character sequence by a Transformer encoder \citep{vaswani2017attention}, which gives us one vector per character.
+Then, we apply our higher-capacity version of a Slot Attention module \citep{locatello2020object} over the encoded sequence, to learn the slots.
+Intuitively, Slot Attention will learn a soft clustering over the input where each cluster (or respectively slot) corresponds to a candidate meaningful unit in the sequence.
+To select which candidates are needed to represent the input, we integrate an $L_0$ regularizing layer, i.e., $L_0$Drop layer \citep{zhang-etal-2021-sparsifying}, on top of the slots.
+Since the maximum number of slots is fixed during the course of training, this layer ensures that the model only uses as many slots as necessary for the particular input.
+This stops the model from converging to trivial solutions for short inputs, such as passing every character through a separate slot.
 Finally, the Transformer decoder reconstructs the input sequence autoregressively using attention over the set of slots.